Marina Silva: Early life

 Marina Silva was born Maria Osmarina da Silva in the small village of Breu Velho, 70 km outside Rio Branco, Acre.
 Silva is a descendant of Portuguese and black African ancestors in both her maternal and paternal lines.
 She was one of eleven children in a community of rubber tappers on the Bagaço rubber tree plantation (Portuguese Seringal Bagaço), in the western state of Acre.
 Growing up, she survived five bouts of malaria in addition to cases of hepatitis and metal poisoning.

-Orphaned at age 16, young Marina moved to the state capital, Rio Branco, to study and receive treatment for hepatitis.
+At age 16, young Marina moved to the state capital, Rio Branco, to study and receive treatment for hepatitis.
 She was taken in by nuns in a convent and received a Catholic education.
 There, she became the first person in her family to learn to read and write.
 After leaving the convent, she went to work as a housemaid in exchange for lodging.
 She completed her undergraduate degree in history from the Federal University of Acre at 26 and became increasingly politically active.
 In 1984 Silva helped create Acre's first workers' union.

+Early career

 She led demonstrations called empates with Chico Mendes to warn against deforestation and the outplacement of forest communities from their traditional locations.

-Silva as a Senator
+She helped Chico Mendes to lead the trade union movement, being elected as councillor of Rio Branco in 1988 for her first mandate in a public office.

+Senate

 In 1994, Silva was the first rubber tapper ever elected to the Federal Senate.
 As a native Amazonian and a senator, she built support for environmental protection of the reserves as well as for social justice and sustainable development in the Amazon region.

-Deforestation decreased by 59% from 2004 to 2007, during which she implemented an integrated government policy.
-It simultaneously fostered sustainable development, favored territorial zoning, and attached greater value to standing forests.
-It also incorporated elements from international conventions and documents.
-"All of this demonstrates that, when there is integrated planning and effort, it is truly possible to change the picture," Silva said in a statement to the Embassy of Brazil in London.

-Lula's minister

-A member of the Workers' Party, Marina Silva was appointed Environment Minister by Lula in his first term (2003).
-She remained in office until 2008 and received several criticisms from entrepreneurs (mainly related to agribusiness) on account of delays in granting permits for projects with large environmental impact.
-In early 2005, however, she stated that she would not give up upon facing challenges even if they were imposed by the government to which she belonged, like the controversy over the São Francisco River Diversion Project, and the building of the BR-163 highway through the rainforest: "I don't admit defeat, just challenges that must be overcome".
+First Lula government

+A member of the Workers' Party, Marina Silva was appointed Environment Minister by Lula in his first term.

 Also in 2005, Silva established her main lines of action for the next two years: social participation, sustainable development, creation of a National Environmental System, and an Integrated Environmental Policy.
 As she said, "Our ministry is new.
 It's only 13 years old, and it needs to be rebuilt".